Pacific oyster: Sexuality

 The Pacific oyster has separate sexes, but hermaphrodites sometimes do exist.
 Their sex can be determined by examining the gonads, and it can change from year to year, normally during the winter.
 In certain environmental conditions, one sex is favoured over the other.
 Protandry is favoured in areas of high food abundance and protogyny occurs in areas of low food abundance.
 In habitats with a high food supply, the sex ratio in the adult population tends to favour females, and areas with low food abundances tend to have a larger proportion of male adults.

 Spawning

-Spawning in the Pacific oyster occurs at 20 °C. This species is very fecund, with females releasing about 50–200 million eggs in regular intervals (with a rate at 5–10 times a minute) in a single spawning.
+Spawning in the Pacific oyster occurs at 68 °F. This species is very fecund, with females releasing about 50–200 million eggs in regular intervals (with a rate at 5–10 times a minute) in a single spawning.
 Once released from the gonads, the eggs move through the suprabranchial chambers (gills), are then pushed through the gill ostia into the mantle chamber, and finally are released in the water, forming a small cloud.
 In males, the sperm is released at the opposite end of the oyster, along with the normal exhalent stream of water.
 A rise in water temperature is thought to be the main cue in the initiation of spawning, as the onset of higher water temperatures in the summer results in earlier spawning in the Pacific oyster.